MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/custom-stores-for-player-segments.md

 ![Game Manager - Players - Segments - Example Segments](media/tutorials/game-manager-players-segments-example-segments.png)

-For the next image, we will reuse the equipment store created in the [Stores and Sales](stores-and-sales.md) tutorial, and add player segmentation.
+For the next image, we will reuse the **Equipment** store created in the [Stores and Sales](stores-and-sales.md) tutorial, and add player segmentation.

 First, you must create each store separately, and give it an identifiable name.
 Each store should have content that is customized for that segment.

 ![Game Manager - Economy - Catalogs - Stores](media/tutorials/game-manager-economy-catalogs-stores.png)

-Finally, return to the base equipment store, and fill in the **Segment Overrides** section at the bottom (This section is *only visible* if there are defined **Player Segments**).
+Finally, return to the base **Equipment** store, and fill in the **Segment Overrides** section at the bottom (This section is *only visible* if there are defined player segments).

 ![Game Manager - Edit Store - Segment Overrides](media/tutorials/game-manager-edit-store-segment-overrides.png)

-## Best Practices for Store Segmentation
+## Best Practices for store segmentation

-- Store Segmentation is public information:
+- Store segmentation is public information:
   - There are many ways for player to gain information about alternate stores.
   - Players naturally transition between segments, and they'll see those changes when they transition.
   - Players discuss content on forums, community sites, wikis, etc.